 Types of trading charts include:

 Offering more information than a standard line chart, bar charts illustrate the highest and lowest price points reached during a specific period.
-They also show open price and close price
+They also show open price and close price. - Candlestick charts:

 The most popular chart amongst traders and particularly useful for beginners.
 They are simple to read and offer several key insights including the open price and close price.